nanostores/vue/README.md

 app.use(devtools)
 ```

+> Notice: if you are using SSR, there is no Vue Devtools on server.
+Check it’s a browser environment: `if (window) app.use(devtools)`

 Attach stores to add them to the **nanostores inspector**
 and see their builds, lifecycles and changes on the **timeline**.